kishan-v/hcr-cw/README.md

 #### Benedict Short
 Developed the containerized Lidar Post-Processing Pipeline on the Dog and in Unity.
 The containerized post-processing application and setup guide is found under `./unitree_go2/lidar/LidarListener.py`, and the equivalent script in Unity is found under `./virtuix/Assets/Scripts/Lidar/LidarProcessor.cs`.

+#### Nik Lewis
+Worked on the initial data extraction from the Virtuix Omni, seen in `./virtuix/Assets/Scripts/Control/TeleopVirtuixCommunication.cs`.
+Added LiDAR bitpacking to `LidarListener.py` and `LidarProcessor.cs`.